-During a Robbery in a bar, one offender began to rape a victim.
+During a robbery in a bar, one offender began to rape a victim.
 The other offender told the rapist to stop and only rob the victim.
-In this example, there was only one incident with two offenses (i.e., Robbery and Rape).
+In this example, there was only one incident with two offenses (Robbery and Rape).
 Although the other robber did not consent to the Rape, by displaying a gun he prevented someone from coming to the victim's assistance and thereby assisted in the commission of the crime.
-The LEA should report one incident with two offenses: One offender is connected to the victim through the offense of Robbery and Rape, and the other is connected to the victim only through the offense of Robbery.
+The LEA should report one incident with two offenses.
+Both offenders are connected to the victim through the offense of Robbery and Rape.